reepay/reepay-checkout-demo-app-react-native/README.md

 #### `npm run ios`

-Like `npm run start`, but also attempts to open your app on a connected iOS device or simulator if you are using a Mac and have it installed.
-An iOS folder will be generated which can be opened in [Xcode](https://developer.apple.com/xcode/).
+Like `npm run start`, but also attempts to open your app on an iOS simulator.
+An iOS folder will be generated which can be opened in [Xcode](https://developer.apple.com/xcode/), which you can run your app on an [iOS device](https://reactnative.dev/docs/running-on-device#running-your-app-on-ios-devices).
 There may be some issues with Apple Silicon processor (M1) if you are using nvm and running your app with `npm run ios`.
 Read more under [Troubleshooting](#troubleshooting).

 ```
-npm run qr
+npm run ios
 ```

 #### `npm run web`